ecklf/ac2100-openwrt-guide/README.md

    - xiaomi-router-kernel1.bin
    - xiaomi-router-rootfs0.bin

-I'll be using a Macintosh and Ubuntu (thanks to [albertodlc](https://github.com/albertodlc/ac2100-openwrt-guide)) in this guide .
-In case you use Windows I assume you are smart enough to install the required packages yourself.
+Install instructions are available for macOS and Ubuntu.
+In case you use Windows or an other Linux distribution, I assume you are smart enough to install the required packages yourself.

 Please note that python3 is aliased to `python3` on macOS and Ubuntu (and in some other GNU/Linux distributions).
 Replace `python3` and `pip3` with `python` and `pip` on Windows - GNU/Linux accordingly.

-## Installing packages (macOS specific)
+## Installing packages (macOS)

 Before we start, please check your python version with: